psychemedia/middle-english-romances/sir-amadace.md

 God wot ther wold oon bot Y!

 He was my weddyt feyr.*
-" Petur! seyd Amadas, he fares full yll
+"Petur! seyd Amadas, he fares full yll
 Ye ar lyle in poynte to apyll j .

 He lygges or long on here.
 Dame, what maner mon was he?"
-" A marchande, sir, of this cuntre,
+"A marchande, sir, of this cuntre,

 And had greyt rentes be yere.
 Ylke a yere a honderte pounde